 FDA invites outstanding healthcare professionals, scientists, and engineers to apply to its two-year Fellowship Program, where they will receive regulatory science training and the chance to conduct cutting-edge research on targeted scientific, policy, or regulatory issues under the mentorship of an FDA senior scientist.

-The application period is over.
-Applications were accepted from April 16, 2013 through May 25, 2013 5 p.m.
-EST. Letters of recommendation were due June 4th by 5 p.m.
-EST.
+- Applications will be accepted from April 16, 2014 through May 26, 2014 5 p.m.
+EST. Letters of recommendation will be due June 4th by 5 p.m.
+EST. Application website.

 - Late June/July – Interviews

 July through August – Applicants Notified